 How can Achilles tendonitis be prevented?

-Stretching your calf muscles daily will provide more flexibility to the tendon and prepare it for absorbing the stress, particularly if you’re planning to increase activity.
+Stretching your calf muscles daily will provide more flexibility to the tendon.
+Stretching can prepare it for absorbing the stress, particularly if you’re planning to increase activity.
 Even if you’ve recovered, it’s important to continue stretching the muscles.

-If you are planning to increase activity, such as increasing the amount of running mileage or joining a soccer league, ramp up the activity gradually.
+Ramp up activity gradually, such as increasing the amount of running mileage or joining a soccer league.

 Make sure your shoes are in good shape and supportive.
-If you wear heels or flats, make sure to rotate out the shoes so you’re not wearing just heels all the time or just flats.
+If you wear heels or flats, make sure to rotate out the shoes.
 Heels shift the toes forward and shorten the calf muscles, while flats do the opposite.
 If you wear heels consistently, for example at work, wear supportive walking shoes for your commute and change into the heels when you arrive.
 For running, sports or work that requires you to stand or move all day, make sure the shoes are not worn out.